anonthedev/particleLife/CONTRIBUTION.md

 ### Making new constraints

-If you want to make a new constraint
+If you want to make a new constraint follow the steps below -

-1. Make a new file in the src/constraints folder with the name of the constraint
+1. Make a new file in the src/constraints folder with the name of the constraint.
+Please name the file and variables nicely and don't put in random names.

-2. build the constraint and export a appliedConstraint function and the particles array.
+2. build the constraint and export the proper function and particles array.

-3. Add your constraints to the list in the HTML file and link it to the
+3. In script.js import the function and particles array and add it to the constraints array same as the Simple Newtonian Constraint is added.

+4. Make a PR.

 ### Reporting Bugs